ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 ### InfoSphere DataStage
 {: #datastage}

-These instructions explain how to define a connection without SSL between IBM® InfoSphere® DataStage® <!--version 9.1 and later -->and a {{site.data.keyword.dv_short}} instance by cataloging the database and defining a connection object, or how to create a connection with SSL by using a digital certificate that is issued by a third party.
+These instructions explain how to define a connection without SSL between IBM® InfoSphere® DataStage® and a {{site.data.keyword.dv_short}} instance by cataloging the database and defining a connection object, or how to create a connection with SSL by using a digital certificate that is issued by a third party.
 {: shortdesc}

 #### Prerequisites